Reintroducing a Classic

 Despite what detractors may say, the UPF-7 was made out of 4130 tubing per the material lists on the original drawings.
 The rest of the age discussion pertinent to safety and what we build doesn’t matter.
 Why?
 Because the UPF our team offers is new.
 Some may say we can’t really offer that but I invite you to come visit us and apply your own definition to our process.
 Marry this great design with a limited supply that has history while applying our new build standards and you have an investment grade aircraft the handles like a million dollars.
 After all, if you want a pallet for a modern swoosh paint job, avionics and ornaments, why not just save yourself the cash and buy a 182 Cessna.
 They fly pretty much the same empty or at gross weight too.

-We won’t sell you on the merits of the UPF-7 based on comparisons to a Porsche or some other abstract ideas.
-We can however share with you the merits of the UPF-7 by having arrived at our conclusions based on evolving into them with experience.
+I can’t praise the merits of the UPF-7 based on comparisons to a Porsche or some other abstract ideas.
+For forty years I have been immersed in only one language, airplanes.
+Which did my father and those in the realm of vintage aircraft for long before I, whom I’ve had the privilege to be around.
+In short, we share with you the merits of the UPF-7 by having arrived at our conclusions by evolving into them with experience.
 We didn’t buy into a production line, dealership or idea based on a need to feed a hobby or make a living.
 I am really passionate about this because the UPF-7 has been one of the few to deliver the joy I spoke of earlier.
 It is a rugged and comfortable aircraft I can confidently take anywhere.
 Come visit us, we would be happy to take you flying and show you first hand.

 I am lucky enough to have grown up doing this.
 Personal experiences, the elder generation and lifelong peers in aviation have shaped my ideas.
 This isn’t what I need to do or have chosen to just try, this is what I love to do, believe in and really enjoy sharing with people.
 I am competitive based on my experiences as a pilot, IA, airplane geek and the passion I have for this life in aviation.
 If there is one thing I seek the most joy in is imparting the understanding of how good it can really be.
 Not just seeing someone roam around in something that they were led to think is good based on a personal agenda rather than experience.
-As a basis of comparison for this post, I have flown in the past, 3 RNFs, 4 UBFs, 3 QCF’s, 9 YMFs, and 20 some UPFs.
-First solo was 25 years ago and I have been actively engaged in flying vintage aircraft since.
+As a basis of comparison for this post, I have flown these WACO models in the past and in some cases several examples of each model.
+For example, I have flown 20 plus UPF-7’s and nine YMF-5’s.
+Model list to date: RNF, UBF, QCF, YPF, YMF-5, UPF-7, CUC-2, ZQC-6, AGC-8, EGC-8, UEC, UIC, YKC-S, YKS-6, ATO, ASO.